-Since 1989, Wildlife Without Borders has provided over 2,700 grants for international conservation totaling more than $100 million.
-We have worked with nearly 700 partners in developing countries, who have contributed more than $200 million in matching support for grant projects, tripling the impact of our funding.
+Since 1989, the U.S. Fish and Wildlife Service has provided more than 3,500 grants for international conservation totaling more than $180 million.
+We have worked with nearly 900 partners in developing countries, who have contributed more than $290 million in matching support for grant projects, more than doubling the impact of our funding.

 Wildlife, fish, and plants do not recognize national boundaries.